itsMapleLeaf/aspects-vtt/tasks.md

   - [ ] only room owner can change room background
   - [ ] add a player list panel where you can configure players' characters
 - characters
+  - [ ] swap the select for some sort of character avatar grid view
+  - [ ] on each character item, show an EyeOff icon if the character is private
   - [ ] open in a pop-out window
   - [ ] items
   - [ ] show a warning when dice aren't unique